Activation of metrologically useful genuine multipartite entanglement: A metrologically useful GME activatable subspace

-{\it Proof.} Pure states given in \EQ{eq:Sch} are subset of states considered in \OBS{obs:maxfqstates}.
-Among such states, only states of the type $\ket{k}^{\otimes N}$ have been found useless in the infinite copy limit. $ $

-Surprisingly, in the single copy case not all entangled states of the type \EQ{eq:Sch} are useful.
-A single copy of such a state for $d=2$ is not useful metrologically if $\sigma_1$ is sufficiently small and $N\ge3$ \cite{Hyllus2010Not}.
-For a short proof of this fact, including a case more general than the one presented in \REF{Hyllus2010Not}, see the Supplemental Material \CITESUPP.
-This is in contrast to the bipartite case where all entangled pure states are metrologically useful \cite{Toth2020Activating}.
+Surprisingly, in the single-copy case not all entangled states of the type given in \EQ{eq:Sch} are useful.
+In particular, a single copy of the state given in \EQ{eq:Sch} for $d=2$ and $N\ge3$ is useful metrologically if and only if \cite{Hyllus2010Not} \be 1/N<E:= 4\vert \sigma_0\sigma_1\vert^2. \ee For a short proof of this fact, which is more general than the one presented in \REF{Hyllus2010Not}, see \app{app:GHZlike}.
+In contrast, in the bipartite ($N=2$) case all entangled pure states are metrologically useful~\cite{Toth2020Activating} and to some extent the following result can be considered as a generalization of this fact.